pranto113015/Repo-of-learning-syllabus/Django Setup Porcess.md

   Go to create main project folder `project-name` and select the file `urls.py` now modify some code look like bellow :

-  Need some code copy fast to use after
+  Need some code copy fast to use after this step it is enough

   ```sh
 	  from django.urls import path